cypator/splate-api/source/index.html.md

 ## FIX Introduction

 This document details the Financial Information eXchange (FIX) protocol used by the Cypator Crypto trading ECN.
-Cypator uses the FIX protocol to stream (Taker API), and retrieve (Maker API) prices and handle orders for FX Spot with a counterparty, referred to generically in this document as the “Client”.
+Cypator uses the FIX protocol to stream (Taker API), retrieve (Maker API) prices, and handle orders for FX Spot with a counterparty, referred to generically in this document as the “Client”.
 To communicate with the ECN via the FIX protocol, there must be IP connectivity between Cypator and the Client, and the Client must initiate the connection.
 The Client must support the FIX 4.4 or FIX 4.2 protocol to communicate properly with the ECN.
 The diagram below presents a high-level overview of the FIX-based FX electronic dealing architecture.